wetryingtodorock/getblock-docs/en/rpc-service/doge/json-rpc/doge_getblock.md

 ---
-title: doge:getblock \[POST\]
+title: getblock - Dogecoin
-description: Returns information about the given block hash.
+description: Example code for the getblock json-rpc method. Сomplete guide on how to use getblock json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters